formifan2002/signalk-ais-navionics-converter/README.md

 1. **Data Collection**:
    - Fetches vessel data from SignalK API (`http://<IP_OF_SIGNALK_SERVER>:<PORT_SIGNALK_SERVER>/signalk/v1/api/vessels`)
      - use other SignalK plugins (like AisHub WS) to receive more vessels for SignalK with AIS information
-   - Optionally fetches nearby vessels from AISFleet.com API
+   - Optionally fetches nearby vessels from AISFleet.com API (if plugin "AIS Fleet" is not installed or not enabled)
    - Merges both sources, preferring newer timestamps

 2. **Data Processing**: